croxton/ee_zen_garden/README.md

 This is a growing collection of template design patterns that explore different approaches to the same problem, with the aim of allowing fair comparisons to be made.
 I am hopeful that a common set of principles - 'best practice' - might emerge, but at the least it will allow us to share our favoured solutions to some typical problems faced by ExpressionEngine developers.

-### The sample project
+### The challenge

-You task is to build the templates for a simple blog, adapted from the open-source 'Clean blog' bootstrap theme by [startbootstrap.com](startbootstrap.com).
+Our task is to build the templates for a simple blog, adapted from the open-source 'Clean blog' bootstrap theme by [startbootstrap.com](startbootstrap.com).
+Your challenge is to find a solution that is as efficient, maintainable and scaleable as possible, while allowing editors to edit content in a logical fashion.

 Check it out here: [http://croxton.github.io/ee_zen_garden](http://croxton.github.io/ee_zen_garden)